We have good news and bad news for you.

 - Make sure that you are using a genuine product that is still supported.
 The options we present to you on this list are currently legitimate plugins with robust support offered to their users.
 However, this is not the case across the board when it comes to plugins available (and even the status of the options on this list may change).
 There are many bad actors posing as real developers who ship plugins laden with malware.
 Furthermore, abandoned plugins are problematic because they fall out of date and there’s no one to fix issues.
 This leaves you vulnerable, according to ZDNet.

 We would be remiss if we didn’t mention hosting.
 Choose secure hosting.
 There’s a lot that goes on behind the scenes that you don’t have control over, so it’s important that your web host takes security as seriously as you do.
-If you are in the market for a secure host, check out our partners, whom we’ve vetted as being security-minded.
+If you are in the market for a secure host, check out our recommended fully managed WordPress hosting providers, whom we’ve vetted as being security-minded.

 - ✅ Perfect for serious website owners